Abraham Lilienfeld: Career

 Lilienfeld joined the faculty of the Johns Hopkins University School of Hygiene and Public Health as a lecturer in 1950, and became an assistant professor of epidemiology there in 1952.
 From 1954 to 1958, he served on the faculty of the University of Buffalo School of Medicine.
 During this time, he also founded, and served as the first chairman of the department of statistics and epidemiological research at Roswell Park Comprehensive Cancer Center, then known as Roswell Park Memorial Institute.
 In 1958, he returned to Johns Hopkins, where he became the head of the Division of Chronic Diseases in the Department of Public Health Administration, which became the Department of Chronic Diseases in 1961.
 In 1964, he was named the staff director of the President's Commission on Heart Disease, Cancer, and Stroke.
 In 1967, he co-founded the Society for Epidemiologic Research, a learned society for epidemiologists.
-In 1970, his Department of Chronic Diseases merged with the Department of Epidemiology, and he became chair of the new department.
-Department of Epidemiology there.
+In 1970, his Department of Chronic Diseases merged with the Department of Epidemiology, and he became chair of the new department, the Department of Epidemiology.
 In 1974, he sustained a cardiac arrest in the middle of a class he was teaching.
 He was revived by his students.
 Following on that illness, in 1975, he resigned the chair of this department.
 He subsequently became the first director the Masters in Public Health Program at Johns Hopkins, and instituted its reformation and revitalization.
 He then became the acting chair of the Department of Mental Hygiene for a 18 or so months during which a new chair was recruited.
 The last administrative role he had in his career was as acting chair of the Department of Behavioral Science.
 He has been described as "instrumental" in the founding of the American College of Epidemiology in 1979.